Spencerx/FISSURE/README.md

 **Supported**

 There are now two branches within FISSURE: the Python3 branch and the Python2_maint-3.7 branch.
 The Python3 branch contains the latest code and has support for PyQt5 and GNU Radio versions 3.8 and 3.10.
 The Python2_maint-3.7 branch has been deprecated and will only be updated if specific third-party tools require GNU Radio version 3.7 or an older operating system.
 Only the latest minor versions of operating systems will be supported for installs and we will do our best to keep up.
+Operating systems that have been updated and yet to be fully tested will be listed under "In-Progress."

 The GitHub releases provided in this repository are periodic snapshots of the project's state, intended primarily for archival purposes.
 These releases may not include the latest updates, bug fixes, or features currently under development.
 To access the most up-to-date version of the software, we strongly recommend using the main Python3 branch, which reflects ongoing development and the current state of the project.